 6. Come for history…

 Situated in Central Europe, this landlocked country is bursting at the seams with history.
 From the Bohemian Kingdom to the history of Czechoslovakia, to the occupation in World War 2 and the Velvet Revolution, there is a lot to be learnt in these Czech lands and its array of historical museums, monuments, memorials and attractions is enough to excite even the geekiest of history buffs.

 There is also a considerable amount of Jewish history that can be found in the heart of Prague’s historic old town and in the country’s only concentration camp Terezin, used during the reign of the Nazi’s.

 7. Come to be a Prince/Princess (for the day)…

-I am sure there are many of us who dream of waking up as a Prince or Princess, but unfortunately unless you’re Catherine Middleton, that isn’t going to happen anytime soon!
-Luckily however, the Czech Republic is abundant in castles and royal chateaus with some offering elegant and luxurious accommodation that peasants such as you and I can now stay in to experience life as a Prince or Princess.
-My favorite is the luxury castle hotel the Zbiroh Castle.
-This five star gothic castle accommodation boasts a sleek modern interior that has been carefully combined with period Renaissance furniture pieces to produce a hotel that is both convenient for modern day travellers while still remaining much of its character.
+I am sure there are many of us who dream of waking up as a Prince or Princess, but unfortunately, unless you’re Catherine Middleton, that isn’t going to happen anytime soon!
+Luckily, however, the Czech Republic is abundant in castles and royal chateaus with some offering elegant and luxurious accommodation that peasants such as you and I can now stay into experience life as a Prince or Princess.
+My favourite is the luxury castle hotel the Zbiroh Castle.
+This five-star gothic castle accommodation boasts a sleek modern interior that has been carefully combined with period Renaissance furniture pieces to produce a hotel that is both convenient for modern day travellers while still remaining much of its character.
 Its magnificent location and peacefulness creates a real sense of antique romanticism that sets the scene for the perfect escape for two.

 8. Come and explore its UNESCO World Heritage Sites….